Only 50% of Canadians Know What to Do After a Car Accident: Do You?

 If possible, take photos of the scene, the positions of the cars, and any damage.
 The more information you have, the smoother the reporting and claims processes will be.

-6. DON’T delay or avoid telling your insurance company.
+6. DON’T avoid telling your insurance company.

 No one wants their auto insurance rates to go up because of an accident.
 But while it may be tempting to negotiate an out-of-pocket settlement with the other driver, you’re exposing yourself to a potential lawsuit if they sue you anyway.
 What if the other driver is trying to scam you?
 Or if the damage to their car is more extensive than they thought?